Is marijuana legal in Rhode Island?

 Medical cannabis cooperative cultivation options are available to registered patients and caregivers who wish to operate either a residential or non-residential facility.
-A residential cooperative cultivation formed by two or more qualified patient and/or primary caregivers may possess no more than 24 mature cannabis plants and 24 seedlings for a total of 48 cannabis plants.
+A residential cooperative cultivation formed by two or more qualified patients and/or primary caregivers may possess no more than 24 mature cannabis plants and 24 seedlings for a total of 48 cannabis plants.
 Residential cooperative collectives are allowed 10 ounces of usable cannabis in addition to the aggregate total maximum of dried cannabis, edible, or concentrate equivalent that all members of the cooperative are permitted to possess.

-Adult patients and patients younger than 18 must meet certain requirements for DOH approval.
-For minors, the patient’s parent or legal guardian must be designated as their caregiver and/or authorized purchaser.
+Adult patients and patients younger than 18 must meet certain requirements for approval.

 A registered caregiver must be at least 21 years old to participate in the program.
-Registered caregivers will be required to provide proof of residency and complete a National Criminal Information Center (NCIC) background check from a local police department, the Rhode Island State Police, or with the Attorney General’s Office.
+Registered caregivers will be required to provide proof of residency and complete a background check.
+For minors, the patient's parent or legal guardian must be designated as their caregiver and/or authorized purchaser.

 - Cachexia, or wasting syndrome

-- Cancer or cancer treatment including chemotherapy and radiation therapy
+- Cancer or cancer treatment

 - Glaucoma or glaucoma treatment